OpenShot/libopenshot-audio/doc/INSTALL-LINUX.md

 This will copy the binary files to /usr/local/lib/, and the header files to /usr/local/include/openshot/...
 This is where other projects will look for the libopenshot files when building.
-Python 3 bindings are also installed at this point. let's verify the python bindings work:
+Python 3 bindings are also installed at this point.
+Let's verify the python bindings work:

 ```
 python3